willprice/ml-quiz/README.md

   }
 ]
 ```
-For the *miltiple choice* follow the same strategy, but you can use multiple `+` indicators, e.g.:
+For the *multiple choice* follow the same strategy, but you can use multiple `+` indicators, e.g.:
 ```
 "answer_type": "multiple",
 "answers": [